 Davis earned her Bachelor of Arts degree in Psychology from University of Central Oklahoma in 2008, and her Master of Arts degree in Educational Leadership from Southern Nazarene University in 2011.

-"I hope my students leave [my school] remembering that they were loved, honored, respected, and challenged to grow and push themselves..." (read more)
+"I hope my students leave [my school] remembering that..." (read more)